-How To Select The Right Email Marketing Tool For Your Blog
+Finding The Best Email Marketing Tool For Your Content

 There are so many mistakes I made when I started my site.
 One of them was not starting to build my subscriber base.
 My site had been live a little over two years before I started one!
 Yes, two years!
 So I’m essentially two years behind on building my subscriber list and have been missing out on several of the benefits of having one.